hypo69/hypo/docs/gemini/out/en/explainer/src/ai/openai/model/__init__.md

     * `from .training import OpenAIModel`: This line imports the `OpenAIModel` class from the `training` submodule within the `openai` package.
 The `.` in front of the `training` submodule indicates that the `training` module is located within the same package as the current file.
 This is a common Python practice for organizing related modules in a package.
 The `training` module is expected to contain the implementation details for the `OpenAIModel`.

 * **Variables:**
-    * `MODE = 'dev'`:  This global variable likely controls the behavior of the model.
+    * ``:  This global variable likely controls the behavior of the model.
 In a development environment, 'dev' mode might enable different logging configurations or use debug versions of dependencies.

 * **Classes (indirect):**
     * `OpenAIModel`: This class definition is not present in the provided code snippet.
 It will be defined in `hypotez/src/ai/openai/model/training.py`.
 It would presumably implement the logic for interacting with the OpenAI API, potentially handling training, inference, or other functionalities.